VirtusLab/git-machete-intellij-plugin/README.md

 For those who don't know this yet, `machete` file is located inside `.git` directory in your repo.
 It describes relation between branches in your repository (these relations are probably determined by order of branch creation - which branch form which - but this is not a rule).
 For more information look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02). <br/>
+Machete file editor will help you to manage `machete` file: it underlines any errors (bad indentation or nonexistent branches) and propose branch names based on local repository branches.
+When file editing is done, you can click button in top right corner of file editor to refresh machete branch tree.

 ![](docs/machete_file_editor.gif)

 ### Checking out branches

-With Git Machete you can easily checkout branches that was defined in `machete` file.
+With Git Machete you can easily check out branches that have been defined in `machete` file.
 Just right click on the branch you wont to check out and select `Checkout Branch`.
 You can also double-click on the selected branch to check it out.
 Current branch is underlined in branch tree.